IBM-Cloud/terraform-provider-ibm/website/docs/r/network_public_ip.html.markdown

 # ibm\_network_public_ip

 Provides a public IP resource to route between servers.
-This allows public IPs to be created, updated, and deleted. public IPs are not restricted to routing within the same data center.
+This allows public IPs to be created, updated, and deleted.
+Public IPs are not restricted to routing within the same data center.

 For additional details, see the [Bluemix Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Subnet_IpAddress_Global) and [public IP address overview](https://knowledgelayer.softlayer.com/learning/global-ip-addresses).